 They are also easier to install and require fewer roofing materials and less labor.
 These types of slopes are popular in industrial areas where space and efficiency is valued above all else.

 The higher pitch range (ranging from 4/12 to 12/12) of conventional and steep slopes allows them to use shingles and tiles for their main roofing material; allowing for more variety and options to personalize your own roof.
 High-pitch roofs also contribute to your curb appeal with their wide selection of colors, patterns and styles to choose from.
 Another great thing about high-pitch roofs is they provide added protection to your roof without needing much maintenance and roof repair.

 For roofing replacement services, you can always trust AIC Roofing and Construction.
-Call us at (859) 286-6008.
-We serve homeowners in Frankfort, Georgetown and Nicholasville, KY.
+Give us a call or fill out our contact form to schedule your free inspection.
+We serve homeowners in Frankfort, Georgetown, Nicholasville and all across central Kentucky.